 “The caves are the main feature that makes us unique from the other hot springs,” starts Jake Murfitt, assistant general manager of Ainsworth Hot Springs, referencing the water-filled tunnels that dive into the mountainside.

 Situated in the oldest surviving community on Kootenay Lake and surrounded by views of both the lake and the Purcell Mountains, the history of these springs goes back hundreds of years.
 It includes visits from the Sinixt and Ktunaxa peoples, who gathered here to ease their muscles after hunting trips and battles.

 That was long before the commercial opening in 1930.
 “Like many natural attractions in BC, non-indigenous peoples moved in to establish [mining] communities,” says Murfitt.

 In April 2015, the Lower Kootenay Band regained these healing waters, thus returning the Ktunaxa people to the site.
-In doing so, the band added a second unique aspect to the pools: that of being the only commercially-owned and operated First Nations’ hot springs throughout the region (and beyond).
+In doing so, the band added a second unique aspect to the pools: that of being the only commercially-owned and operated Indigenous hot springs in the region (and beyond).

 At least a few things will stay the same: The waters average between 35-42ºC year-round, the rate of water flow naturally changes the water in the pools and caves six times a day, and the views are just as healing as the waters themselves.

 “People from around the world share treasured memories of their first visit to Ainsworth,” says Murfitt.
 “We strive to keep that feeling of ‘aahhh’ as we upgrade the property and amenities throughout.”